 This year during our homeschool preschool and pre-kindergarten, I thought I would try out some sensory bins.
 I make no guarantees that I will do one each week or that I will do them all year for two reasons.
 One I do not know if the girls will like them.
 Two I do not know if I will like doing them. 🙂

-During the first week, we worked on learning about the letter “D.” To find items for our Letter D Sensory Bin I raided the girls’ toys, my craft supplies, and our school supplies.
+During the fourth week, we worked on learning about the letter “D.” To find items for our Letter D Sensory Bin I raided the girls’ toys, my craft supplies, and our school supplies.

 Letter D Sensory Bin is a messy bin but the base is edible!
 I laid a plastic tablecloth over the girls’ table and placed the bin on top of it to help minimize the mess.
 I used coconut flour, cocoa powder, and unsweetened shredded coconut to make edible dirt.
 Awhile ago I messed up my Amazon Subscribe and Save order.
 I accidentally ordered not one but TWO cases of coconut flour.
 While we use a far amount of coconut we don’t use two cases worth.
 LOL!